SamuelClucas/SC_TSL_15092024_plate_detect/docs/analyses/0002_resnet50_cleargrasp_training/Cleargrasp_Backbone.md

 ### Purpose:

-The following defines a class used to instantiate neural networks based on google’s [cleargrasp](https://sites.google.com/view/cleargrasp).
+The following defines a class used to instantiate a neural network based on google’s [cleargrasp](https://sites.google.com/view/cleargrasp).
 Its pre-trained backbone may be particularly suited to the recognition of transparent microbe plates.
 I believe a faster R-CNN with a cleargrasp